junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 This function just creates the element.
 Actually attaching it to the DOM will be done by the diffing algorithm, which we're ready to write now!

+### Diffing

 This will be the final function for our VDOM implementation.
 It's job will be to recursively determine the diff between two VDOM trees and update the real DOM accordingly.
-This function is somewhat difficult to reason about without context, so it deserves a bit of preamble.
+This function is somewhat difficult to reason about without context, so I guess I've got some explaining to do!

 First, here is the function signature: